 The screenings are quick and anonymous.
 Once you click on the link below you will have the option to take one or more of several screenings (depression, eating disorders, anxiety, alcohol problems, etc.).
 Just read through the descriptions and take as many as you need or want.

 The screening tools are not diagnostic instruments.
-If you are concerned about your own problems or the problems of another person please contact the Counseling and Student Development Center at 202.274.6000.
+If you are concerned about your own problems or the problems of another person please contact the Counseling and Wellness Center at 202.274.6000.

 Building 39, Suite 120